 On reflection, I assume this was so we wouldn’t squabble over whose turn it was to play Jet Set Willy or Manic Miner.
 Instead, we could squabble about what to watch on video.
 My sisters and I were allowed to pick videos, which in my case (sadly) only included my then crush Andrew McCarthy.

-This involved me glued to the TV transfixed as he starred in anything from Mannequin (1987) to Less than Zero (1987) from Kansas (1988) to Weekend at Bernies (1989).
+This involved me glued to the TV transfixed as he starred in anything from Class (1983) to Less than Zero (1987) and from Kansas (1988) to Weekend at Bernies (1989).
 Luckily for my family, I’d left home and then moved my affections to someone else by the time Weekend at Bernies II (1993) came out.

 My dad’s choice of film usually starred Stallone or Schwarzenegger which were more silly, fun and compared to many of the Brat Pack films haven’t dated as badly.
 Luckily Finnish TV repeats these Stallone and Schwarzenegger’s earlier films regularly.

 My husband then mocks me for not watching them.
 I now watch these ’80s classics with him accompanied by his impersonations of Arnie as they both pun simultaneously in the same unique Austrian accent.

 My mum however tended to go for Oscar-winning films usually with the leading ladies of the time Cher or Meryl Streep.
 This brings me to the subject to be reviewed today.
 Cue drum roll…as the 100th follower choice is one not only for this follower but for my mum, your mum or your granny depending on how close in age she is to leading actress Cher.